Why Goal-Conditioned Reinforcement Learning Works: Relation to Dual Control: Case studies

-Based on \cref{fig:dip}, Adam alone is insufficient for both objectives, although the goal-oriented time profile shows fleeting signs of solving the task.
-Similarly, the classic control objective in combination with SOAP is able to briefly stabilize the system.
-Finally, the combination of the goal-oriented objective and SOAP leads to a policy that is able to consistently stabilize the system upright.
+As shown in \cref{fig:dip}, Adam alone is insufficient for both objectives, although the goal-oriented time profile shows fleeting signs of solving the task.
+Similarly, the classic control objective in combination with SOAP can briefly stabilize the system.
+Finally, the goal-oriented objective with SOAP leads to a policy that consistently stabilizes the system upright.
 This indicates that the near-optimal goal-oriented policy is strictly better than the near-optimal classical policy, validating the discussion in \cref{sec:3.1}.
 We note, however, that these policies were not trained beyond $75$ time steps from the initial state, so they do not necessarily stabilize the system indefinitely.
 In any case, the goal-oriented objective is shown to be effective at a highly nonlinear control task where a traditional objective proves to be intractable.
 Future work may extend the control horizon by combining the goal-oriented policy with local stabilizing policies or \ac{RL} methods.